 Water quality

-Lake Yonderup has the lowest nutrient levels of all the monitored wetlands on the Gnangara Mound (Judd and Horwitz, 2019), however, the most recent observations for 2018 indicate that total nitrogen levels may be increasing.
+Lake Yonderup has the lowest nutrient levels of all the monitored wetlands on the Gnangara Mound (Judd and Horwitz, 2019), however, the most recent observations for spring 2018 indicate that total nitrogen levels may be increasing.
 Otherwise, the water chemistry of the lake has remained relatively stable.
 Stable alkalinity and a pH that consistently remains above 7.0 suggests there is little risk of acidification.

 Vegetation dynamics